 The MW Examination

 The Masters of Wine Examination was first held in 1953 and has been set every year since.
 It is accepted to be the hardest test of knowledge and ability in the world of wine.
 It is designed to test the breadth and depth of a candidate's theoretical knowledge and practical skills in the art, science and business of wine.
 The standard of the exam remains as rigorous today as it was in 1953, when only six out of the 21 candidates passed.
 Each year the questions are set by a panel of MWs and marked by MWs and leading figures in the world of wine.

 Structure of the Exam

 The exam currently consists of three parts:

-Theory - four three-hour question papers on viticulture, vinification and pre-bottling procedures, the handling of wine, the business of wine and contemporary issues.
+Theory - five three-hour question papers on viticulture, vinification and pre-bottling procedures, the handling of wine, the business of wine, and contemporary issues.

 Practical - three 12-wine blind tastings, each lasting two and a quarter hours, in which wines must be assessed for variety, origin, winemaking, quality and style.
 Practical papers must be written in English.